asiloisad/pulsar-fuzzy-files/README.md

 ![fuzzy-files](https://github.com/bacadra/pulsar-fuzzy-files/raw/master/assets/fuzzy-files.png)

 The Path list is a window for navigating through files in open projects.
 It allows you to open a file inside the Pulsar editor, open externally or insert a file path in various formats.
+The package is designed as replacement of built-in `fuzzy-finder`.

 ## Installation